T-Jedsada/webDev/README.md

 # webDev
-# Just some learning material
+Just some learning material for web dev